International Legion (Ukraine): Taiwan

 Due to the lack of formal diplomatic relations between Ukraine and Taiwan, no diplomatic missions were established in either side.
 The Representative Office of Poland in Taipei suggested that the Taiwanese volunteers first need to travel to Poland, and enlist with the Ukrainian Embassy in Warsaw, but the Polish Office in Taipei declined to comment when the press tried to verify, neither confirm nor deny that such information is held.

 On 22 March, a Taiwanese Amis volunteer named Wang Jui-ti traveled to Helsinki to hand his application to join the Legion.
 On 29 March, he said that the application was not successful because the legion changed its requirements for volunteers to have military experience with combat exposure.
-However, he was advised by Ukrainian embassy staff in Vilnus, Lithuania to instead help the refugees in Poland.
+However, he was advised by Ukrainian embassy staff in Vilnius, Lithuania to instead help the refugees in Poland.

 On 10 April, it was reported that a Taiwanese man named Wang Nan-ying (known as Naive Wang), who lived in Kharkiv for eight years, enlisted in the legion after the war started while helping refugees in Poland.
 He is fluent in Ukrainian and Russian aside from English, Japanese and Mandarin.

 On 13 May, an ex-Taiwanese marine is reported to have been recruited in the legion and is deployed in Eastern Ukraine.

 As of 3 July, around 10 Taiwanese nationals were recruited to the legion.